nomicflux/nomicflux.github.io/posts/2018-07-25-padic-numbers.md

 The first cycle, given by our number modulo 3, is the biggest sorter of numbers.
 After that, we're making continual *refinements* - 6 and 18 are both multiples of 3, so are more like each other than either is to 7 in that regard, but 18 is also a multiple of 9, which makes it three-ier than 6.
 It not only can come back to the start if we wrap it around a clock with 3 hours, but also with 3 of these 3-houred clocks.
 54 can manage 3 cycles of 3 cycles of 3.
+But none of these tricks matter if the a number can't be a simple, homespun multiple of 3 in the first place.

-This also leads to a principle of *coherence*.
+This concept of refinements also leads to a principle of *coherence*.
 Let's take our second level of triangles again:

 ![3-adic: Focus on 5](/images/3-adic-9-2.png)